Buffalo Bills Radio Network

-The Buffalo Bills Radio Network is a broadcast radio network based in Buffalo, New York.
-Its primary programming is broadcasts of Buffalo Bills home and away games to a network of 26 stations in upstate New York, the Northwestern and Northern Tiers of Pennsylvania, and the state of Wyoming, having previously also had affiliates in Southern Ontario.
+The Buffalo Bills Radio Network is an international broadcast radio network based in Orchard Park, New York.
+Its primary programming is broadcasts of Buffalo Bills home and away games to a network of 28 stations across the state of New York, the province of Ontario, and the Northwestern and Northern Tiers of Pennsylvania and one station in each of Florida, Quebec and the state of Wyoming.

 Previously, the broadcasts originated from WBEN through much of the team's history except for a period from 1971 to 1977 when WKBW was team flagship.
 WGR briefly carried games in the early 1990s.
 From 1998 through 2011, the Bills were flagshipped at WGRF, as well as other stations owned by Citadel Broadcasting.
 When Cumulus Media purchased Citadel in late 2011, it dropped Bills games from all of its stations at the end of the season.
 Cumulus never fully paid off the money Citadel owed for Bills games, instead eventually seeking to nullify the debt in January 2018 when the company went into bankruptcy.
 Entercom Communications and Galaxy Communications picked up the rights, restoring broadcasts to WGR for the 2012 season.

 During the time of the Bills Toronto Series, the station was carried on CJCL in Toronto, Ontario, Canada.
 CHML in Hamilton also briefly carried games in the late 2010s but dropped them after re-securing the rights to the team it had carried for much of its history, the Hamilton Tiger-Cats.
-As of 2022, the Bills have no Canadian affiliates, though WGR is audible through much of Southern Ontario.
+(CHML ceased operations in 2024.)